This post may contain affiliate links.

 The main problem with London is the cost of living or staying there, that was what drove our move to Australia, housing is a lot cheaper in Queensland.

-Update: In 2014/15 we spent another 8 months living in London and have been back for extended stays every year since.
+Update: We’ve spent a lot of the last 8 years living in London for months at a time.
 We love it and know this city really well.
 There are multiple London posts on this blog.

 Born and bred.
 Ogi Ogi Ogi!

 I’m very proud to be Welsh and I’m looking forward to my first Welsh Christmas in 6 or 7 years this year.

 I entered the world in Newport, South Wales and lived in Cardiff for 10 years after university.
 I had the best time there as a young adult, the pub, club and music scene in my nation’s capital is superb.

 My first trip to Scotland was on a university field trip.
 We spent a week near Aviemore climbing mountains to survey what was growing on top of them.
 I don’t know why, I wasn’t even studying botany.
 It wasn’t much fun.
 I’d much rather have been in the pub .
 Now I’d love to go climb those mountains again, better yet, ski them.